H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 Judge pipeline score: 0.975
 ```

 > **Slot count vs. responding count:** The `/health` endpoint reports `"models": 22` — this is the **configured slot count** (all 22 proxies registered).
-The **typical responding count per consensus cycle is 20 of 22** — BakLLaVA fails instantly as expected due to a known container issue (flagged in the table below), and one additional proxy is inactive as of March 25, 2026.
-These two numbers measure different things and are both correct in their respective contexts.
+The **typical responding count per consensus cycle is 20 of 22** — BakLLaVA fails instantly as expected due to a known container issue (flagged in the table below). ★ As of March 25, 2026, `llm22-proxy` is additionally registered but inactive — effective responding count may be **19 of 22** in some cycles until `llm22-proxy` is activated.
+These measurements are distinct and both correct in their respective contexts.

 This per-request logging serves as a continuous functional heartbeat, distinguishing between proxy reachability (the `/health` endpoint) and actual model inference capability (the `/generate` endpoint).
 The judge pipeline then scores the consensus response, with the February 28, 2026 verified score of **0.975** indicating strong internal agreement across the ensemble.